 “By removing a few of the older stems completely you allow in light and also encourage the production of more youthful stems that will carry a generous crop of flowers.”
 Alan Titchmarsh

 Content marketing was, for so long, seen as a numbers game.
 Pump out content at the fastest rate of knots you could sustain and see what catches the interest of your audience.
-This invariably lead to drops in quality and relevance and for many sites, huge quantities of content that held little value or that was outdated, no longer relevant, trivial or tenuously linked to the business.
+This invariably led to drops in quality and relevance, and for many sites, huge quantities of content that held little value or that was outdated, no longer relevant, trivial or tenuously linked to the business.

 And whilst most content strategies focus on adding to this content bloat, if not with better, more strategic content, there is undeniable value in tending to what you already have before pushing ahead with new ideas.

 What Is Content Pruning?

 Content pruning is the process of analysing and assessing the content on your website and removing those pages that are of little value to your audience and website.
 Removing content does not always mean deleting it, but simply making it no longer available to search engines.

 Content pruning as a concept came about in part as a response to Google’s Panda algorithm update.
 A fear that Panda was penalising sites for having low-value content saw SEO’s begin to remove swathes of content from sites.
 In reality that was not the intention of the Panda update but Google’s own Jon Mueller has stated content pruning can, in the right circumstances be a valid strategy for improving your organic visibility.

 Why Should I Prune My Content?

 Content pruning allows you to clear away older, outdated and no longer relevant content, to give greater exposure to your newer content that is likely to be far more relevant to your audience.